ST10465276/WEDE-PART2/README.md

 A responsive and professional website for TM Legal, designed to provide information about the organisation’s services, volunteering, donations, FAQs, and contact details
 About TM Legal

-The TM Legal website is built to show and help users learn what the organisation is all about also how they can get involoved It includes:
+The TM Legal website is built to show and help users learn what the organisation is all about while also getting a chance to be  involoved

+It includes:
 - Information about volunteering and donations opportunities -What services TM Legal offers
-- A detailed FAQ section for quick response
+- A detailed FAQ section for quick response for common questions
 - A live location map to find the organisation
 - Contact information to get in touch with TM Legal such as with email,phone, social media links including facebook,linkedin and twitter